-Faculty are expected to be knowledgeable about the literature in their field of expertise.
+Faculty members are expected to be knowledgeable about the literature in their field of expertise.
 The faculty member should demonstrate the ability to assimilate and integrate this knowledge and the ability to teach such knowledge effectively.
-Successful teaching of dental students and residents is a cornerstone of the clinical instructional track.
+Successful teaching of dental, dental hygiene and interdisciplinary students and graduate students is a cornerstone of the clinical instructional track.

 Educational excellence may be demonstrated in a variety of settings.
-The educational roles of clinical faculty may involve a broad range of educational activities targeted at diverse audiences such as organizing or participating in local or regional Continuing Education activities or developing patient education tools, health profession education modules, or public health education programs.
+The educational roles of clinical faculty on the clinical track may involve a broad range of educational activities targeted at diverse audiences such as organizing or participating in local or regional Continuing Education activities or developing patient education tools, health profession education modules, or public health education programs.
 In addition to the usual peer sources, letters from former trainees or from colleagues may document educational impact.